 - The robots go full Skynet on the parent organic species.
 This can be from the worker robots deciding to break free of organic control by extermination, or because the robots were originally some kind of planetary attack weapon that lost the ability to distinguish friend from foe (see Beserkers and related concepts).

 Alternatively the robotic species started out as von Neumann probes or other self-replicating machine sent by the organic parents to explore the universe.
 These could unexpectedly evolve, as replication errors creep into the internal blueprints.
+They will evolve faster if there is a sort of natural selection.
 Cautious organic parents will put in a fail-safe, forcing the von Neumann probe to die if it discovers blueprint replication errors.
 But that only works until there is some damage to the replication error detector component (or simultaneous damage to the detector and to the detector blueprint).

 In the exploration case it isn't so much the case that the machine broke free of their parent's control so much as the parents are thousands of light year away.